LappleApple/awesome-leading-and-managing/Motivation-Retention.md

 - [The Neuroscience of Trust](https://hbr.org/2017/01/the-neuroscience-of-trust) - by Paul J. Zak.
 Takeaway: "[B]uilding a culture of trust is what makes a meaningful difference.
 Employees in high-trust organizations are more productive, have more energy at work, collaborate better with their colleagues, and stay with their employers longer than people working at low-trust companies.
 They also suffer less chronic stress and are happier with their lives, and these factors fuel stronger performance."

 - [The 3 Motivational Forces of Developers](http://www.bennorthrop.com/Essays/2013/developer-motivation.php) - by Ben Northrop.
 Takeaway: Developers have three main different motivations, and each motivation can be used in different states of a project life-cycle.

+- [3 Simple Secrets to Motivating Employees You Can Do Today](https://getlighthouse.com/blog/motivating-employees) - by Lighthouse.
+Takeaway: Give specific, frequent, strategic praise on something great they did; give feedback on their work (millennials want it more frequently); remind them of their impact and purpose.
+Autonomy: the urge to direct our own lives.
+Mastery: the desire to get better and better at something that matters.
+Purpose: yearning to do something larger than ourselves—e.g., hospital janitor as “ambassador” or “promote healing by creating sterile places.”

 - [What Do Workers Want from the Boss?](https://blogs.wsj.com/atwork/2015/04/02/what-do-workers-want-from-the-boss/?__s=ns1epkqjs8qj1ggjuafv) - by Lauren Weber.
 Takeaway: "People don’t leave jobs, they leave managers."
 A study of 7,200 people showed that half had left a job because of their manager.
 Employees want daily face time from their manager, and regular meetings.